simonen/obsidian/LINUX 1/DATABASES/MARIADB/MariaDB.md

 MariaDB > DROP DATABASE IF EXISTS 'MY_DATABASE';
 ```

-If a db name contains special chars like a hypen `my-db`, it should be enclosed in backquotes or ticks, as the server might interpret the name as a subtraction in this case.
+If a db name contains special chars like a hyphen `my-db`, it should be enclosed in backquotes or ticks, as the server might interpret the name as a subtraction in this case.

-Commands can be executed without entering the mariadb CLI:
+Commands can be executed without entering the `mariadb` CLI:

 ```sh
 mysql -u USER -e '<MYSQL COMMAND>;'